rl-language/rlc/docs/gym_tutorial.md

     return 1
 ```

-You get the id of the player who has to act next with:
+You can get the ID of the player who needs to act next with:

 ```python
 env = SingleRLCEnvironment(program, solve_randomness=True)